supply_chain_node Module

 Important

-This method simply updates the node’s list of successors.
+This method simply updates the node’s set of successors.
 It does not add successor to the network or add self as a predecessor of successor.
 Typically, this method is called by the network rather than directly.
 Use the add_successor() method in SupplyChainNetwork instead.

 Parameters